 Sort Orde Mode of Outreac Target of Outreac Summary of Summary of Summary of commen URL (If

 r h h response/attendan comments received ts not accepted applicable

-ce and reasons)
+се and reasons)

-1 Public Meeting Non- A public meeting There were a number of No comments at this
+1 Public Meeting Non-English A public meeting There were a number of No comments at this

-targeted/broad and presentation comments about the lack of meeting were not
+Speaking - Specify and presentation comments about the lack of meeting were not

-community was held on May 9, transportation options for accepted.
+other language: was held on May 9, transportation options for accepted.

-2017 at the many Dunkirk residents.
+Spanish 2017 at the many Dunkirk residents.

 Fredonia While there is a public

-Technology transportation service that
+Non- Technology transportation service that

-Incubator in Dunkirk serves the county, the service
+targeted/broad Incubator in Dunkirk serves the county, the service

-to solicit input on does not run in the
+community to solicit input on does not run in the

 the 2016 CAPER, evenings.A desire was

 2017 Action Plan, expressed to try to fund more

 and 2018-2020 creative CDBG projects, like a

 Consolidated Plan. tool library.
 The need for a

 There were three centrally-located community

 community center was also

 members present at expressed.Job training was

-the meeting. also discussed as a potential
+the meeting.
+A also discussed as a potential

-CDBG program.
+Spanish translator CDBG program.
 For example,

-job skill development
+was also present at job skill development

-partnered with business
+the meeting. partnered with business

 courses to assist people in

 starting their own businesses.

-Sort Orde r Mode of Outreac h Target of Outreac h Summary of response/attendan Summary of comments received Summary of commen ts not accepted URL (If applicable
+Sort Orde r Mode of Outreac h Target of Outreac h Summary of response/attendan Summary of comments received Summary of commen ts not accepted and reasons URL (If applicable

-ce and reasons)

-2 Public Meeting Non- A public meeting A number of housing issues No comments at this
+2 Public Meeting Non-English ce A public meeting A number of housing issues No comments at this)

-targeted/broad and presentation were brought up at this meeting were not
+T done weeking Speaking - Specify and presentation were brought up at this meeting were not

-community was held on May 24, meeting, including the need accepted.
+other language: was held on May 24, meeting, including the need accepted.

-2017 at City Hall to for education regarding fair
+Spanish 2017 at City Hall to for education regarding fair и осторительной польти

 solicit input on the housing laws.
 The age of the

-2016 CAPER, 2017 housing stock in the
+Non- 2016 CAPER, 2017 housing stock in the

-Action Plan, and community was also brought
+targeted/broad Action Plan, and community was also brought

-2018-2020 up as a concern.
+community 2018-2020 up as a concern.
 The

-Consolidated Plan. condition of rental housing
+, Consolidated Plan. condition of rental housing

 There were two was raised: 46% of Section 8

 community housing inspections in

 members present at Dunkirk fail the first time.
 It

-the meeting. was suggested that CDBG
+the meeting.
+A was suggested that CDBG

-funds could be used for
+Spanish translator funds could be used for an

-additional an additional

-housing inspector to
+was also present at additional housing inspector

-encourage better rental
+the meeting. to encourage better rental

 housing maintenance.
 Lastly,

 the lack of a homeless shelter

 in northern Chautauqua

 County was noted.The

 accessibility of the CDBG

 application and program was

 discussed.
 Some small non-

 profits or organizations may

 find the application to be too

 large and intimidating, and

 there may continue to be a

-Consolidated l Plan Dunkirk language barrier for some 13
+language barrier for some

-OMB Control No 2506-0117 (exp.
-06/30/201 8) Dunkirk residents in terms of
+Consolidated l Plan Dunkirk Dunkirk residents in terms of 15

-knowing what services are
+OMB Control No: 2506-0117 (exp.
+06/30/201 8) knowing what services are

 available.

 Sort Orde Mode of Outreac Target of Outreac Summary of Summary of Summary of commen URL (If

 r h h response/attendan comments received ts not accepted applicable

 ce and reasons)

 3 Farmers Market Non- A staffed The generally poor No comments were

 Table targeted/broad informational table appearance of the City was not accepted.

 community was set up at the identified as an ongoing

 Dunkirk Farmers hindrance to new

 Market on October development.
 The disrepair

 18, 2017 from 11:00 of many streets and

 AM - 1:00 PM to sidewalks was also identified

 solicit input on as a community concern.

 community needs Lastly, better signage and

 and the 2018-2020 marketing of public

-Consolidated Plan. transportation options and
+Consolidated Plan. transportation

-Only one schedules was suggested as a
+Only one options/schedules was

-community member funding option, as well as
+community member suggested as a funding

-approached the improved bus shelters.
+approached the option, as well as improved

-table to offer
+table to offer bus shelters.

 comments.